Variance reduction techniques for stochastic proximal point algorithms

-In this paragraph we present a new Stochastic Proximal Point algorithm coupled with a variance reduction term, in the spirit of the Stochastic Variance Reduction Gradient (SVRG) method introduced in \cite{johnson2013accelerating}.
-It is coined it \emph{Stochastic Variance Reduced Proximal point algorithm} (SVRP).
+In this paragraph, we present a Stochastic Proximal Point Algorithm coupled with a variance reduction term, in the spirit of the Stochastic Variance Reduction Gradient (SVRG) method introduced in \cite{johnson2013accelerating}.
+It is coined \emph{Stochastic Variance-Reduced Proximal point algorithm} (SVRP).

 The SVRP method involves two levels of iterative procedure: outer iterations and inner iterations.
 We shall stress out that the framework presented in the previous section covers only the inner iteration procedure and thus the convergence analysis for SVRP demands an additional care.
 In contrast to the subsequent schemes, Theorems \ref{theo:unifiedmainonlyconvex} and \ref{theo:unifiedmain} do not apply directly to SVRP.
 In particular, as it can be noted below, in the case of SVRP, the constant $\rho$ appearing in \ref{ass:b3} in Assumption \ref{ass:variance}, is null.
 Nevertheless, it is worth mentioning that the convergence analysis still uses Proposition \ref{prop:unified}.